 The (Pre-)Residents – We Stole This Riff

 The band’s second demo tape for Warner Bros.
-Records was titled Baby Sex and became infamous for showing a woman performing fellatio on a baby.
-It opens with a parody of Tim Buckley’s 1970 hit Down By The Borderline.
-(1971, New Ralph Too)
+Records was titled Baby Sex and became notorious for showing a woman performing fellatio on a baby.
+It begins with a parody of Tim Buckley’s 1970 hit Down By The Borderline.(1971, New Ralph Too)

 Residents, Uninc. – Aircraft Damage

 As Residents, Uninc., the group released the double 7″ EP Santa Dog.
-Aircraft Damage contains a passage from their film Vileness Fats, in which an Indian princess is summoned by a chant.
+Aircraft Damage contains a passage from their film Vileness Fats in which an Indian princess is summoned by a chant.
 (1972, Ralph Records / RE: New Ralph Too)

 The Residents – Spotted Pinto Queen